 DEP asked the stakeholders to provide information on management actions, including projects, programs, and activities, that would reduce nutrient loads from the SLREW.
 Management actions were required by the original BMAP to address nutrient loads and had to meet several criteria to be considered eligible for credit.
 Through June 30, 2019, 221 projects were completed, and an additional 39 projects were underway or planned.
 A Request for Information (RFI) was released in October 2019 to solicit additional projects from public and private entities in the SLREW.
 The completed activities in the SLREW are estimated to achieve total reductions of 811,389 pounds per year (lbs/yr) of TN, which is 65 % of the reductions needed to meet the TN TMDL.
 The activities completed to date are estimated to achieve total reductions of 190,377 lbs/yr of TP, which is 47 % of the reductions needed to meet the TP TMDL.
 Figure ES-2 shows progress towards the TN TMDL load reductions, and Figure ES-3 shows progress towards the TP TMDL load reductions, both based on projects completed through June 30, 2019.

-To achieve the TMDL in 15 years, stakeholders must submit additional local projects and the Coordinating Agencies (DEP, Florida Department of Agriculture and Consumer Services [FDACS], and South Florida Water Management District [SFWMD]) must identify additional regional projects as well as determine the significant funding that will be necessary.
+To achieve the TMDL in 15 years, stakeholders must identify and submit additional local projects and the Coordinating Agencies (DEP, Florida Department of Agriculture and Consumer Services [FDACS], and South Florida Water Management District [SFWMD]) must identify additional regional projects as well as determine the significant funding that will be necessary.
 Enhancements to programs addressing basinwide sources will also be required.
 In addition, the legacy phosphorus contribution in the watershed must be addressed through further studies and projects targeted at this source.
 Once this additional information is provided, the Coordinating Agencies will address these constraints and estimate the time needed to achieve the TMDLs in a future BMAP update.

 Source Requirements

-This BMAP sets TN and TP effluent limits for individually permitted wastewater facilities in the SLREW, unless the owner or operator can demonstrate reasonable assurance that the reuse or land application of effluent would not cause or contribute to an exceedance of the TN or TP TMDLs for the St. Lucie River and Estuary.
+This BMAP sets TN and TP effluent limits in the SLREW for individually permitted point source discharges from domestic wastewater facilities, their associated Rapid Rate Land Application effluent disposal systems (RRLA) and reuse activities, unless the owner or operator can demonstrate reasonable assurance that the discharge, associated RRLA or reuse activity would not cause or contribute to an exceedance of the TN or TP TMDLs for the St. Lucie River and Estuary.
 In U.S. Census–designated urbanized areas and urban clusters, local governments and utilities are also directed to develop master wastewater treatment feasibility analyses to identify specific areas to be sewered within 15 years of BMAP adoption.
 In areas not targeted for sewering, local governments should identify alternative methods to address loads from septic systems.
 Sources of funding to address nutrient loading from septic systems should also be identified.

 FDACS will verify that all eligible landowners are enrolled in appropriate best management practice (BMP) programs and are implementing BMPs as intended, and within one year of the adoption of this BMAP will provide to DEP a list of all unenrolled landowners in the SLREW.
 At least every two years, FDACS will perform an onsite inspection of each agricultural operation enrolled in a BMP program to ensure that such practices are being properly implemented.
 Further reductions beyond the implementation of required agricultural owner–implemented BMPs will be necessary to achieve the TMDLs.
 As such, FDACS will reevaluate existing owner-implemented BMPs and update existing BMP manuals and rules as necessary within five years of adoption of this BMAP.